Kotlin/kotlinx.coroutines/docs/coroutine-context-and-dispatchers.md

 </div>

-> You can get full code [here](../kotlinx-coroutines-core/jvm/test/guide/example-context-08.kt).
+> You can get the full code [here](../kotlinx-coroutines-core/jvm/test/guide/example-context-08.kt).

 The output it produces with `-Dkotlinx.coroutines.debug` JVM option is similar to: